January 30 – June 6, 2026

 - How to think about prioritizing core engineering work based on the conversation strategies above.

-SEPTEMBER OFFICE HOURS TOPICS:
+MAY OFFICE HOURS TOPICS

 OKRs: Measuring What Matters